-Bank of America Unlimited Cash Rewards vs. Bank of America Customized Cash Rewards highlights
+Bank of America Unlimited Cash vs. Bank of America Customized Cash highlights

 Welcome bonus winner: Tie

-The Customized Cash Rewards card gives you 3 percent cash back on purchases in the category of your choice, including gas, online shopping, dining, travel, drugstore or home improvement, and 2 percent back on grocery store and wholesale club purchases.
-These cash back rates are limited to the first $2,500 in quarterly spending in the 3 percent and 2 percent categories combined.
+The Customized Cash provides 3 percent cash back on purchases in a category of your choice.
+Eligible categories include gas, online shopping, dining, travel, drugstores or home improvement.
+You’ll also get 2 percent back on grocery store and wholesale club purchases, along with 1 percent cash back on all other purchases.
+However, the 2 percent and 3 percent categories are limited to $2,500 in combined quarterly spending.
+After that limit is met, those categories will earn 1 percent back.

-Customized Cash Rewards cardholders can change their rewards category once per calendar month, which means you have the flexibility to pivot how you’re rewarded depending on your needs.
-For example, you might have your 3 percent cash back category set to home improvement while you’re working on a renovation project, and then switch to travel just minutes before booking a vacation.
+As a Customized Cash cardholder, you can change your rewards category once per month.
+For example, you might have your 3 percent cash back category set to home improvement while you’re working on a renovation project, and then you might switch to travel before booking a big vacation.

-Bank of America gives its Preferred Rewards members a sweet deal that can make both cards more rewarding.
-Depending on tier membership, Preferred Rewards cardholders can earn between a 25 percent and 75 percent cash back boost.
+Bank of America provides Preferred Rewards members with a sweet deal that can make both cards more rewarding.
+Depending on your membership tier, you can earn a 25 percent, 50 percent or 75 percent cash back boost.

-However, while these cash back rates are phenomenal, the boosted rewards rates may be out of reach for most savvy spenders.
-To unlock the 75 percent cash back boost, you need to reach the Platinum Honors tier of membership, which requires maintaining a cash balance of at least $100,000 in eligible Bank of America accounts.
-Even if this amount were attainable to you, Bank of America’s APY rates tend to be a fraction of the inflation rate, which you can easily beat with many high-yield savings accounts.
+However, while these cash back rates are phenomenal, the boosted rewards rates may be out of reach for most spenders.
+For example, to unlock the 75 percent cash back boost, you need to reach the Platinum Honors tier of membership, which requires maintaining a cash balance of at least $100,000 in eligible Bank of America accounts.

 Annual fee winner: Tie

-Both the Customized Cash Rewards card and Unlimited Cash card offer the same attractive $0 annual fee.
-If you’re a rewards maximizer, you won’t have to worry about making up for the cost of the annual fee in rewards earnings.
+Both the Customized Cash and Unlimited Cash offer the same attractive $0 annual fee.
+If you’re a rewards maximizer, you won’t have to worry about making up for the annual fee in rewards earnings.

 Which card earns the most?

-Bank of America Unlimited Cash vs. Bank of America Customized Cash Rewards spending example
+Bank of America Unlimited Cash vs. Bank of America Customized Cash spending example

-Let’s say you eat out frequently, so you select dining as your 3 percent rewards category on your Customized Cash Rewards card.
-In one quarter, you spend $1,500 at restaurants and $1,000 at grocery stores, maxing out your 3 percent and 2 percent rewards categories.
-You would earn $45 in cash back for your restaurant spending and $20 back for your grocery store spending, resulting in $65 total.
+Let’s say you eat out frequently, so you select dining as your 3 percent rewards category on your Customized Cash card.
+During one quarter, you spend $1,500 at restaurants and $1,000 at grocery stores, maxing out your 3 percent and 2 percent rewards categories.
+You’ll earn $45 in cash back for your restaurant spending and $20 back for your grocery store spending, for a total of $65 in cash back.

-You also spend $1,500 during that quarter on miscellaneous purchases, which earns you 1 percent cash back, translating to $15.
+With the Customized Cash, say you also spend $1,500 during that quarter on miscellaneous purchases.
+This will earn you 1 percent cash back, or $15 in rewards.
 That brings your total cash back to $80 for $4,000 in spending.

 Why should you get the Bank of America Unlimited Cash?